perbra123/BallinPatchNotes/README.md

 hello alfredo and/or twinkle

-Heyyy

-launcher should be fixed now
+Motivational quote of the update:

+Within you lies an unstoppable force—each setback is just a step closer to your greatness.
+The only limit is the one you place on your dreams

+jk your not sigma

-!!!!
-Patch notes V0.0.10 !!!!!
+!!!! 👇 Patch notes V0.0.10 👇!!!!!

 Decided to do a wednesday bug-fix. kinda.
-!!
-New Features !!
+!!✨ New Features ✨!!
 - new deploy menu (youll see when you hit start)
 - couple of bug fixes

 !!
-Bug Fixes !!
+Bug Fixes 🪲!!
 - more UI now adapts to your screen size, (ish) i.e. in fullscreen mode. (no, alfredo, it doesnt work very well)
 - quit button accually quits